 Assembly of the stove can be done with minimal tools, only make sure that you are careful around the sharp edges of the cut can.
-When you are not an adult get one to help you or lookout.
-This can be, by the way, a fun weekend project for any parents with kids that are into the outdoors.
+When you are not an adult get one to help you or look out.
+This can be, by the way, a fun weekend project for any parents with kids who are into the outdoors.

 - Empty both of the cans and rinse them out

 - Cut the bottom of the tomato paste can, so the still closed side.

 - Trim the Tomato paste can until 2,5 centimeters is still above the cat food can when nestled inside.

 - Poke breather holes into the top of the tomato paste can.
 This can be made prettier with a hole punch.
 At least one breather hole is essential, none will make alcohol spill out of the stove.